Adaptive Reinforcement Learning for Unobservable Random Delays: Outline of the Appendices

 \section{Outline of the Appendices}

-Appendix \ref{app:constant-delay-augmentation} presents how we implement constant-delay augmentation (CDA) in our framework.
-This allows agents to act with constant delay using the interaction layer even if the underlying delay process is stochastic.
+\textbf{Appendix \ref{app:constant-delay-augmentation}} presents how we implement constant-delay augmentation (CDA) in our framework.
+This allows agents to act with constant delay using the interaction layer, even if the underlying delay process is stochastic.
 We primarily use this to provide a fair comparison against related work.

-Appendix \ref{app:evaluation-details} presents the evaluation details.
-In Appendix \ref{app:delay-degradation} we demonstrate that stochastic transitions are necessary to see the effects of delay, both theoretically and with an evaluated example.
+\textbf{Appendix \ref{app:evaluation-details}} presents the evaluation details.
+In Appendix \ref{app:delay-degradation}, we demonstrate that stochastic transitions are necessary to see the effects of delay, both theoretically and with an evaluated example.
 We also show in Appendix \ref{app:delay-degradation} how we use action noise to convert deterministic transitions into stochastic ones.
+Further evaluation of the effect that stochasticity has on the best-performing algorithms is presented in Appendix \ref{app:noise-extended-eval}.
 Appendix \ref{app:delay-distributions} describes the delay distributions used in the benchmarks.
-Lastly, in Appendix \ref{sec:hyperparameters} we present the hyperparameters used, and in Appendix \ref{app:evaldetails-practical} we present the software and hardware used for running the benchmarks.
+Appendix \ref{app:measured-delays} describes the methodology used to capture the observed delays, as well the presenting time-series windows of delays with different levels of variance and evaluation results.
+Lastly, in Appendix \ref{sec:hyperparameters}, we present the hyperparameters used, and in Appendix \ref{app:evaldetails-practical} we present the software and hardware used for running the benchmarks.

-Appendix \ref{app:il-pomdp} formalizes the interaction layer as a POMDP.
+\textbf{Appendix \ref{app:il-pomdp}} formalizes the interaction layer as a POMDP.
 This POMDP is used to simulate the interaction layer in the benchmarks.

-Appendix \ref{app:expanded-model-description} formalizes the model and its objective, as well as providing an expanded version of the algorithm presented in Section \ref{sec:mbpac-training}.
+\textbf{Appendix \ref{app:expanded-model-description}} formalizes the model and its objective, as well as providing an expanded version of the algorithm presented in Section \ref{sec:mbpac-training}.